 The word "party" comes from partire, meaning to divide.
 I have held that because the opening trip up the Going-to-the Sun road crossfaded east of the Continental Divide (the VW traveling east to west), and because on Closing Day it crossfaded out to the lodge west of the Continental Divide (the VW traveling west to east), that Kubrick was showing the Overlook positioned psychically on the Continental Divide, as in a place of a meeting of opposites.
 What is the Continental Divide also called?
 The Great Divide.

-Our partier with the head split down the middle confirms my suspicion, but is also describing the Overlook as a labyrinth and the world maze and its relationship to the Great Divide.
 As I've stated I believe this is the man who came out of this area and passed the elevators, as Jack, the day of the interview, walked over where Dick would be killed and we heard the "sha" utterance.
 He was seen after that, a second time, standing before the maze and looking over it when Jack called Wendy to let her know he'd gotten the job.
 He was standing at the opposite end of the table from where Jack would later stand when looking at the maze, when it had turned 90 degrees and we had viewed it as the world maze from a point of view across the table from him.

 I wrote in the A Month Later section...